2025 Global Public Procurement Forum

 Citizens also hold high expectations for what institutions in democratic systems can deliver.
 Particularly in times of multiple global crises, people increasingly look to public institutions not only to act swiftly and decisively but also to deliver sustainable well-being, while ensuring accountability and engaging citizens meaningfully.
 Public procurement plays a critical role in these efforts, directly impacting health, climate, and social outcomes, and serving as a key tool for reinforcing trust in government and for providing appealing economic opportunities for the private sector.

-The Global Public Procurement Forum will showcase the transformative power of public procurement to the wider public, highlighting its role in tackling global challenges.
+Jointly organised by the Infrastructure and Public Procurement Division (IPP) and the Methodology for Assessing Procurement Systems Secretariat (MAPS), the Global Public Procurement Forum will showcase the transformative power of public procurement to the wider public, highlighting its role in tackling global challenges.
 By convening a wide range of stakeholders, including policymakers, experts, business leaders, civil society, academia, the Forum will highlight public procurement as a vehicle for positive economic, environmental, and social outcomes and raise awareness about how strategic procurement choices can contribute to building resilient and sustainable societies.

 Event venue